thinkst/opencanary/README.md

 ```

 Which will create a folder, `/etc/opencanary` and a config file inside that folder `opencanary.conf`.
 You must now edit the config file to determine which services and logging options you would like to enable.

+When OpenCanary starts it looks for config files the following order:

+1. ./opencanary.conf (i.e. the directory where OpenCanary is installed)
+2. ~/.opencanary.conf (i.e. the home directory of the user, usually this will be root so /root/.opencanary.conf)
+3. /etc/opencanary/opencanary.conf

+It will use the first config file that exists.

 Samba Setup (optional)
 ----------------------